simantkhadka/Automotive-CAN-Bus-Diagnostic-Tool/README.md

 The **Automotive CAN Bus Diagnostic Tool** is an **ESP32-based open-source platform** for analyzing and interacting with vehicle networks through the OBD-II port.

 It enables:
-- 📊 Real-time vehicle data monitoring
+- 📊 Real-time vehicle data monitoring  a
 - 🔍 CAN traffic sniffing and reverse engineering
 - 🛠️ Diagnostic Trouble Code (DTC) reading/clearing
 - 🌐 Connectivity via USB, Bluetooth, and Wi-Fi